What We Need From You

 - Scan must fully capture the area of interest and surrounding anatomy.

-- Soft padding may be used to stabilise the head but must not distort the natural contour of the head or ears.
+- Soft padding may be used to stabilize the head, but it must not distort the natural contour of the head or ears.
+Avoid any materials or devices (e.g., bandages, catheters, monitoring equipment) that could interfere with or alter head shape.

-Anatomical Models & Surgical Guides
+Anatomical Models and Surgical Guides

 - Scan must fully capture the region of interest and surrounding anatomy.